Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

    There are some built in keying sets, 'LocRotScale', and also custom keying sets.

-   Custom keying sets can be defined in the in the panels *Properties > Scene > Keying Sets + Active Keying Set*.
+   Custom keying sets can be defined in the in the panels :menuselection:`Properties --> Scene --> Keying Sets + Active Keying Set`.
 Insert Keyframes
    Insert keyframes on the current frame for the properties in the active *Keying Set*.
 Delete Keyframes